-Many other 1 & 2 Family homes available QUEENS HOME SALES INC. 120-18 Hillaide Ave. - Jamaica OL 8-7510 CALL FOR INFORMATION OPEN T DATS WEEK Rochester's Deputies Want Civil Service ROCHESTER-Most of the 230 sheriff's deputies in Monroe County favor a provision in the proposed new State Constitution that would place deputies under civil service, a survey indicates.
+OPEN 7 DAYS WEEK Many other 1 & 2 Family homes available QUEENS HOME SALES INC. 176-18 Hilliside Ave. - Jamaica OL 8-7510 CALL FOR INFORMATION Gentlemen: Please forward complete details about big new Rainbow ADDRESS PHONE CITY STATE ZIP Rochester's Deputies Want Civil Service ROCHESTER-Most of the 230 sheriff's deputies in Monroe County favor a provision in the proposed new State Constitution that would place deputies under civil service, a survey indicates.
 Their boss, Sheriff Albert W. Skinner, however, is opposed to the provision and defends the promotional system in hs department, the only police agency in the county not under civil service.
-"The way I look at it," one deputy said. "we should have been placed under civil service years ago.
+"The way I look at it," one deputy said, "we should have been placed under civil service years ago.
 I'm tired of being liable to suspension or being fired any time for no reason."
 While the survey, made by a Rochester newspaper, did not include all deputies, estimates from most of those interviewed concluded that from more than half to at least 95 per cent are in favor of a civil service system.
 "We've got to remember that right now, we've got a pretty good boss," another deputy said.
 'But anyone who can't look ahead and see what might happen in the future is foolish."
-"I like civil service, another deputy said, "because for those o. us who constitute the nucleus of younger deputies, it offers the only possibility for promotion include Jerry Blanch, first vice without waiting years to accumulate party seniority."
+"I like civil service, another deputy said, "because for those of us who constitute the nucleus of younger deputies, it offers the only possibility for promotion without waiting years to accumulate party seniority."
 Promotions are now at the discretion of the sheriff.